flynnsharwood/pixBoards/readme.md

 It organises the images into "boards" which can be nested inside other boards.
 (Just think of them as a folder for now)

-You can also upload the files to imgchest and use those links in the output html files.
+You can also automatically upload the files to imgchest and use those links in the output html files.
 You can then simply host these output files and you will have a working webpage.
-(If you had to use local files, you'd have to host the images too, which would be a pain in)
+(If you had to use local files, you'd have to host the images too, which would be a pain in) (use --upload for that)

 you can also use lists of imagelinks to create boards.